In the city of Tissamamarama, there are 4 ancient stupas belonging to the Anuradhapura Era ara lying in a row. These are

-It is said that an ill samanera called “Gauthama” in the Seelapassa Pirivena passed away and was conceived in to Queen Viharamahadevi in this location who later became the great king Dutugemunu.
-It is also believed that Dutugemunu was born on this area.
+It is said that an ill samanera called “Gauthama” in the Seelapassa Pirivena passed away and was conceived into Queen Viharamahadevi in this location who later became the great king Dutugemunu.
+It is also believed that Dutugemunu was born in this area.

 The relic enshrined in this stupa is a subject of debate.
-According to popular belief the fontal bone relic ( ලලාඨ ධාතු ) of Buddha was temporally enshrined in this stupa but later it was enshrined in the Seruwila Mangala Maha Chethiya .
-But a recent discovery of a pillar inscription in Kirinda, that the left tooth relic of Buddha (වම් යටි හකු දලදා ව) is enshrined in this stupa.
-Irrespective of the relics enshrined, Tissamaharama stupa lies on the ground that Buddha himself visited with 500 Arhats during his 3rd visit to Sri Lanka.
-This site lies on the 8th position of the Solosmasthana (The Sixteen Buddhist Sacred Sites hollowed by Buddha) in Sri Lanka.
+According to popular belief, the fontal bone relic (ලලාඨ ධාතු ) of Buddha was temporally enshrined in this stupa but later it was enshrined in the Seruwila Mangala Maha Chethiya.
+But a recent discovery of a pillar inscription in Kirinda, that the left tooth relic of Buddha (වම් යටි හකු දලදාව) is enshrined in this stupa.
+Irrespective of the relics enshrined, the Tissamaharama stupa lies on the ground that Buddha himself visited with 500 Arhats during his 3rd visit to Sri Lanka.
+This site lies in the 8th position of the Solosmasthana (The Sixteen Buddhist Sacred Sites Hollowed by Buddha) in Sri Lanka.

 Tissamaharama Stupa is the largest stupa in the Southern region of the country with a height of 156 feet and 550 feet in circumference.